 Shake up your usual green salad by adding some radicchio (Cichorium intybus var. foliosum) for vibrant color as well as full-bodied taste.
 Although its leaves have a bitter taste, this flavor provides the perfect foil for the mild taste of other salad greens.
-Radicchio is actually a type of chicory (Cichorium intybus), called a "heading" form of this plant because it's the rounded head of leaves that is eaten instead of the roots as in "nonheading" varieties.
+Radicchio is actually a type of chicory (Cichorium intybus) called a "heading" form of this plant; that's because the rounded head of leaves is eaten instead of the roots as in "nonheading" varieties.

 Radicchio is subdivided into two distinct types: "forcing" types, which require special treatment before plants can form heads, and "nonforcing" types, which don't need any special treatment before plants can form heads.
 Radicchio plants may form tight or loose heads, and color is dependent on the specific cultivar.